paulvitic/airflow-sops-secrets-backend/README.md

 backend_kwargs = {"project_id": "your-project-id"}
 ```
 Available parameters to backend_kwargs:
 * project_id: Optional.
-GCP project id where the GCS bucket which holds the encrypted connections/variables files reside.,
+GCP project id where the GCS bucket which holds the encrypted connections/variables files reside.
 * bucket_name: Optional.
 If not submitted tries retrieving from Composer GCS_BUCKET environment variable
+* root_folder_name: Optional.
+Default is "sops".
+The folder in GCS bucket that holds encrypted connections and variables.
-* connections_prefix.
+* connections_folder_name.
 Optional.
-Default is "sops/connections".
+Default is "connections".
 The folder in GCS bucket that holds encrypted connections.
-* variables_prefix: Optional.
-Default is "sops/variables".
-The folder in GCS bucket that holds encrypted variables.,
+* variables_file_name: Optional.
+Default is "variables".
+The file in GCS bucket that holds variables.,
 * encrypted_file_ext: Optional.
 Default is "enc".
 The file extension for encrypted sops files.
 The format is <connection_id or variable_key>.<encrypted_file_ext>.yaml
 * ignore_mac: Optional.
 Default is True.
 Ignores file checksum when true.